The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Rauðasandur or Red Beach is a beautiful red beach in the southern part of the Westfjords.
 Most beaches in Iceland are black, but the beaches in the Westfjords are golden or pink in colour.

 Rauðasandur reaches for some 10 km from Látrabjarg bird cliff.
-It is an amazing place which in my opinion is a must-visit, given that you are not afraid of heights.
+It is a fantastic place, which, in my opinion, is a must-visit, given that you are not afraid of heights.

-When I had decided on exploring the Westfjords in my summer holidays, I sent a letter to the travel agency Westfjords Adventures and asked them if I could join their tour of Látrabjarg and Rauðasandur so I could show you what the tour is like.
-Westfjords Adventures now belongs to a new owner in Patreksfjörður, with loads of interesting tours.
+When I decided to explore the Westfjords during my summer holidays, I wrote to the travel agency Westfjords Adventures to ask if I could join their tour of Látrabjarg and Rauðasandur so I could show you what it's like.

 If I had been able to stay for longer, I would have joined more of their tours to show you.